argouml-tigris-org/argouml-documentation/src/Readme.txt

 2. Extract the files from the archive

-3. Copy JimiProClasses.zip to the tools/lib directory
+3. Copy JimiProClasses.zip to the tools/lib/ directory
-   (argouml-core-tools/lib if using Eclipse projects)

 You can then use the normal documentation build procedures for PDF, and PNG images will be included.